grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Developing new UI architectures

-For really new architectures, the `UI` base class,  the [GenericUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/DecoratorUI.h) helper class (which provides defaut empty implementations and allows only part of the API to be implemented) or the `GUI` class (describe before), have to be subclassed.
-Note that a lot of classes described in S*ome useful UI classes for developers* section can also be subclassed or possibly enriched with additional code.
+For really new architectures, the `UI` base class,  the [GenericUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/DecoratorUI.h) helper class or the `GUI` class (describe before), have to be subclassed.
+Note that a lot of classes described in *Some useful UI classes for developers* section can also be subclassed or possibly enriched with additional code.

 #### Developing new audio architectures

 The `audio` base class has to be subclassed and each method implemented for the given audio hardware.
 In some cases the audio driver can adapt to the required number of DSP inputs/outputs (like the [JACK](https://jackaudio.org) audio system for instance which can open any number of virtual audio ports).
 But in general, the number of hardware audio inputs/outputs may not exactly match the DSP ones.
 This is the responsability of the audio driver to adapt to this situation.
 The [dsp_adapter](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-adapter.h) `dsp` decorator can help in this situation.

+## Other languages than C++

+Most of the architecture files have been developed in C++ over the years.
+Thus they are ready to be used with the C++ backend and the one that generate C++ wrapped modules (like the LLVM, SOUL and Interpreter backends).
+For other languages, specific architecture files have to be written.
+Here is the current situation for other backends:

+- the C backend needs the `CGlue` file, the `CInterface` file, and the [minimal-c](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.c) file is a simple example
+- the experimental Rust backend can be used with the [minimal-rs](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.rs) architecture, or the more complex JACK `minimal-jack.rs`used in `faust2jackrust` script, or PortAudio `minimal-portaudio.rs` used in `faust2jackportaudio` script
+- the experimental Dlang backend can be used with the [minimal.d](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.d) or the [minimal-dplug](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal-dplug.d) to be used to generate [DPlug](https://dplug.org) plugins with the `faust2dplug` tool

+## Using faust2xx scripts

+Different `faust2xx` scripts finally combine several architecture files to generate a ready-to-use applications or plugins from a Faust DSP program.
+They typically combine the *generated DSP* with an *UI architecture* file and an *audio architecture* file.
+Most of the also have addition options like `-midi`, `-nvoices <num>`, `-effect <auto|effect.dsp>` or `-soundfile` to generate polyphonic instruments with or without effects, or audio file support.
+Look at the [following page](https://faustdoc.grame.fr/manual/tools/) for a more complete description.

+## The faust2api model

+This model combining the generated DSP the audio and UI architecture components is very convenient to automatically produce ready-to-use standalone application or plugins, since the controller part (GUI,  MIDI or OSC...) is directly compiled and deployed.

+In some cases, the developer prefer to  control the DSP himself, by program or by any other means.
+A model that only combines the *generated DSP* with an *audio architecture* file to produce an *audio engine* has been developed.
+It then provides a `setParamValue/getParamValue` kind of API to access all parameters, and let the developer adds his own GUI or any kind of controller.
+Look at the [faust2api](https://github.com/grame-cncm/faust/tree/master-dev/architecture/api) script, wich goal is to provide a tool to easily generate custom APIs based on one or several Faust objects.